-What order do you put your golf clubs in your bag?
+In what order do you put your golf clubs in your bag?

 I would suggest putting your woods in the section of the bag nearest to the strap since this is likely to be the tallest part of the bag.
 I would then add the irons in descending order of shaft length from left to right.
-Finally put your wedges in the last row at the shortest side of the bag.
+Finally, put your wedges in the last row at the shortest side of the bag.
 You will hopefully have a specific putter well for the shortest club in the bag.

 Frequently Asked Questions [FAQ]